The following review was conducted in February 2011.

-As I mentioned before, the touch screen is very responsive.
-The ‘New Call’ button at the bottom left hand corner of your screen automatically uses your first SIP account.
+As we mentioned before, the touchscreen is very responsive.
+The “New Call” button at the bottom left-hand corner of your screen automatically uses your first SIP account.
 If you have numerous active SIP accounts, you’ll find them lined up in a column to the right.
-Tap on any of these accounts to make a call with them and the VVX 1500 will bring up a touch screen dialpad.
+Tap on any of these accounts to make a call with them and the VVX 1500 will bring up a touchscreen dial pad.
 You also have the option to dial using SIP addresses.
-Simply tap the ‘URL’ button.
+Simply tap the “URL” button.

-The button in the bottom right hand corner of your screen takes you to your main menu.
+The button in the bottom right-hand corner of your screen takes you to your main menu.
 Note that there’s also a hard key on the phone to get you there.
-You have 4 main options here: Features, Status, Settings, and Applications.
-I prefer navigating through these menus using the keys on the navigation wheel because the touch screen scroll bar can be frustrating to use.
+You have four main options here: Features, Status, Settings, and Applications.
+We prefer navigating through these menus using the keys on the navigation wheel because the touchscreen scroll bar can be frustrating to use.

-If this phone were a couple of hundred dollars cheaper, I would be telling everybody to pick one up, even if they weren't going to regularly use video calling.
-The Polycom VVX 1500 combines all the highs from the enterprise phones in the Soundpoint series with one of the best touch screen LCDs we've tested on a VoIP phone and an impressive range of video interoperability opportunities.
-Call quality is superb and the speakerphone is a cut above the rest.
+If this phone were a couple of hundred dollars cheaper, we would be telling everybody to pick one up, even if they weren't going to regularly use video calling.
+The Polycom VVX 1500 combines all the highs from the enterprise phones in the Soundpoint series with one of the best touchscreen LCDs we've tested on a VoIP phone, as well as an impressive range of video interoperability opportunities.
+Call quality is superb, and the speakerphone is a cut above the rest.
 With business XML applications, you can go as far as your IT department is willing to take it.

 For further reading on the Polycom VVX 1500, check out this great review by Michael Graves.